browsermedia/browsercms/doc/features/design_integration.md

 * [BUG] Sitemap Performance - Closing large section is slow (Products)
 * [BUG] Sitemap Performance - Need to filter (or condense multiple Products into a single product).
 * [BUG] Editing a block on a page, then canceling, redirects to /cms/content/1/edit rather than /cms/content/1
+* [BUG] Clicking 'Back' if you have submitted a form where validation fails goes to the wrong page.
 * [BUG] Optimistic locking for pages/blocks doesn't work.
 * [BUG] Dashboard is not correctly displaying draft pages.
 * [BUG] View Image is huge rather than natural size.